 To test for signs of eye damage, you'll get a dilated eye exam when you're first diagnosed with diabetes and every 1 to 2 years after that.

 For this test, your doctor puts drops into your eyes that temporarily make their pupils get bigger.
-Then he uses a special magnifying lens to check your retina and optic nerves.
-He'll also test your eye pressure, side vision, and distance vision.
+Then they use a special magnifying lens to check your retina and optic nerves.
+They'll also test your eye pressure, side vision, and distance vision.

 The test is painless.
 But since you'll be sensitive to light and your vision will remain blurry for a few hours, it's a good idea to bring sunglasses and get someone to drive you home.